turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

 5. When the application is launched again with Turbo, the DbgView Output displays debugging logs.

-##### Turbo Server
+##### TurboServer

-When troubleshooting an issue related to the general administration of Turbo Server, enable diagnostic mode for Turbo Server.
-Complete the following steps to enable diagnostic mode for Turbo Server:
+When troubleshooting an issue related to the general administration of TurboServer, enable diagnostic mode for TurboServer.
+Complete the following steps to enable diagnostic mode for TurboServer:

 1. Open a Windows Command Prompt as an administrator (cmd.exe).